pithymaxim/teaching/Rscraps/notes/standard_error_adjustments/readme.md

 Making standard error adjustments in R can be complicated.
 If you're using the `stargazer` package, which is the best way to make regression tables, you will find it breaks when you change the SEs in the `lm()` model objects directly. (`lm_robust()` doesn't work with `stargazer` either unfortunately!)

-Instead, I've found the best way is to make a vector containing your new standard errors, and then explicitly pass those to `stargazer`.
+Instead, I've found the best way is to make a vector containing your new standard errors (SEs), and then explicitly pass those to `stargazer`.

 Here's the full code showing how to do this: